Skip to content

 Monitor and handle changes

-After a successful API request or Dashboard operation, the clock takes a few seconds to advance to the specified time.
-To know when the clock has changed state, you can use webhooks to listen for event notifications or you can poll the clock.
+After a successful API request or Dashboard operation, it takes a few seconds to advance to the specified time.
+To know when the simulation has changed status, you can use webhooks to listen for event notifications or you can poll the clock object.
 The Dashboard also reflects the changes.
-For example, you can go to the invoices page to check whether an invoice was created or paid for your subscription.

 If you use webhooks, listen to the following event notifications.
 Before production, make sure your integration correctly handles the other billing-specific event notifications in addition to the ones listed below.